BrunoMNDantas/Repository4J/README.md

 <h1>Repository4J</h1>

-Repository4J is a repository utilitaries library.
+Repository4J is a comprehensive Java library that offers a suite of repository implementations, each tailored to specific storage and operational needs.
+By adhering to a standardized interface, IRepository, it ensures consistency and flexibility across various data handling scenarios.

   #### Gradle

 ```groovy
 implementation group: 'com.github.brunomndantas', name: 'repository4j', version: '1.0.0'
 ```